libra/website/docs/community/coding-guidelines.md

 Thd README.md should contain:

- * The *conceptual* *documentation* of the component.
+ * The conceptual documentation of the component.
  * A link to external API documentation for the component.

- * A link to the master license of the project.
- * A link to the master contributing guide for the project.
+You can refer to this sample README `libra/network/README.md` which describes the network crate.

-A template for READMEs:
+Here is a template for READMEs:

 ```
 # Component Name